St Matthew Passion

 Evangelist

-they went out into the mount of Olives.
+they went from there to the Mount of Olives.

 Jesus